finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

 # **getPortfolioMetadata**
 > Map&lt;String, List&lt;AccessMetadataValue&gt;&gt; getPortfolioMetadata(scope, code, effectiveAt, asAt)

-[EXPERIMENTAL] GetPortfolioMetadata: Get access metadata rules for a portfolio
+[EARLY ACCESS] GetPortfolioMetadata: Get access metadata rules for a portfolio

 Pass the scope and portfolio code parameters to retrieve the AccessMetadata associated with a portfolio